-- X is a union-like class that has a variant member with a non-trivial default constructor, - any non-static data member is of reference type, - any non-static data member of const-qualified type (or array thereof) does not have a user-provided default constructor, or - any non-static data member or direct or virtual base class has class type M (or array thereof) and M has no default constructor, or if overload resolution (13.3) as applied to M's default constructor, results in an ambiguity or a function that is deleted or inaccessible from the implicitly-declared default constructor. - A non-user-provided default constructor for a class is implicitly defined when it is used (3.2) to create an object of its class type ([intro.object]).
-The implicitly-defined or explicitly-defaulted default constructor performs the set of initializations of the class that would be performed by a user-written default constructor for that class with an empty mem-initializer-list ([class.base.init]) and an empty function body.
+- X is a union-like class that has a variant member with a non-trivial default constructor, - any non-static data member is of reference type, - any non-static data member of const-qualified type (or array thereof) does not have a user-provided default constructor, or - any non-static data member or direct or virtual base class has class type M (or array thereof) and M has no default constructor, or if overload resolution (13.3) as applied to M's default constructor, results in an ambiguity or a function that is deleted or inaccessible from the implicitly-declared default constructor. - A non-user-provided default constructor for a class is implicitly defined when it is used (3.2) to create an object of its class type (??).
+The implicitly-defined or explicitly-defaulted default constructor performs the set of initializations of the class that would be performed by a user-written default constructor for that class with an empty mem-initializer-list (??) and an empty function body.
 If the implicitly-defined copy constructor is explicitly defaulted, but the corresponding implicit declaration would have been deleted, the program is ill-formed.
-If that user-written default constructor for a class is implicitly-defined default constructor is constructor.
-Before the non-user-provided default constructor for a class is implicitly defined, all the non-user-provided default constructor for a class is implicitly defined.
-[Note: an implicitly-declared default constructor has an exception-specification ([except.spec]).
-An explicitly-defaulted default constructor has no implicit exception-specification. end note]
+If that user-written default constructor would satisfy the requirements of a constexpr constructor (??), the implicitly-defined default constructor is constexpr.
+Before the non-user-provided default constructor for a class is implicitly defined, all the non-user-provided default constructors for its base classes and its non-static data members shall have been implicitly defined.
+[Note: an implicitly-declared default constructor has an exception-specification (??).
+An explicitly-defaulted definition has no implicit exception-specification. end note]

-12.3 Conversions
+12.3 Conversions [class.conv]